Esri UC25

 Breaking New Ground:

-As the first intern ever entrusted with designing a featured Special Display at Esri’s User Conference, I brought Qatar’s GIS leadership to life.
+As the first intern and first female ever entrusted with designing a featured Special Display for the country of Qatar at Esri’s User Conference, I brought Qatar’s GIS leadership to life.
 My high-impact installation spotlighted smart cities, AI, and digital twins; drawing thousands to the Learning Zone and positioning Qatar’s innovations at the center of the global GIS stage.

 Client